camunda/camunda-docs/docs/components/console/manage-organization/external-sso.md

 ## Troubleshooting

-You may need to configure an `openid-configuration` URL into your IdP.
-For more information on this topic, visit the [OpenID documentation](https://weblogin.cloud.camunda.io/.well-known/openid-configuration).
+If you don’t access external APIs directly, and instead use an API gateway for this purpose, you may need to configure an `openid-configuration` URL into your IdP for bearer token verification.
+See [this OpenID configuration](https://weblogin.cloud.camunda.io/.well-known/openid-configuration) as an example.